JuergenGutsch/blog/_source/_posts/2017-04-20-trying-cake.md

 - Build
 ---

-Since a few years I use FAKE to configure my builds.
-Also at the YooApps we have two projects running using FAKE.
+Since a couple of years I use [FAKE](fsharp.github.io/FAKE/) (C# Make) to configure my builds.
+Also at the [YooApps](http://yooapps.com) we use FAKE in some projects.
 One of the projects uses it since more than two years.
-FAKE is really great and I love to use it, but there is one problem with it: The most C# devs don't really like to use new things.
-The worst case for the most devs - it seems - is a new tool, that uses an exotic language like F#.
+FAKE is really great and I love to use it, but there is one problem with it: The most C# developers don't really like to use new things.
+The worst case for the most C# developers - it seems - is a new tool, that uses an exotic language like F#.

-> This is why I have to maintain the build scripts, since I introduced FAKE to the team.
+This is why I have to maintain the FAKE build scripts, since I introduced FAKE to the team.

-For the most common scenarios, nobody really needs to learn F# to use FAKE.
-It is the tool and the F# that must be scary for them.
-That's why I asked the fellow devs to use CAKE.
+It is that new tool and the F# language that must be scary for them, even if they don't really need to learn F# for the most common scenarios.
+That's why I asked the fellow developers to use [CAKE](http://cakebuild.net/) (C# Make).

 * It is C# make instead of F# make
 * It looks pretty similar